It’s been a while since I wrote about a makeup or skincare haul, so I’m excited to share my e.l.f. Cosmetics haul with you guys.

 I love a good face mask and this one from e.l.f. has some stellar reviews, so I decided to purchase it.
 I got it for £3.75 in the sale and it’s supposed to mattify your skin while clearing out your pores.

-I bought this cleanser as a “back up” (or so I try to convince everyone) for when my Caudalie Instant Foaming Cleanser runs out.
+I bought this cleanser as a “back up” for when my Caudalie Instant Foaming Cleanser runs out.
 It’s supposed to unclog pores and draw out any impurities from the skin, two things that I feel are essential in my skincare routine.

 There is my excessive e.l.f.
 Cosmetics haul.
-From the products I’ve tried so far, they’ve been consistently excellent and for the price point, I have nothing bad to say about the brand.
+The products I’ve tried have been pretty great so far for the price point, I seriously can’t complain.